anttisalonen/progbook/rst/git2.rst

     * 43130e1 add printing hello world again
     * b279b4f initial commit

 Here, our current state (HEAD) is the head of master, which is also the head of values, and three is a separate branch that doesn't have commit 4cf7d38.
-It does however have the commit dd6c856 so let's try to merge that to master as well:
+It does however have the commit dd6c856.
+Now, let's try to merge "three" to master as well:

 .. code-block:: bash